Francesco Ventriglia: Career

 In 2016 he created a newly staged, longer version of his work "Wizard of Oz", touring across New Zealand.
 Originally devised for MaggioDanza, it was never performed after the theatre was closed on opening night due to building structural issues.
 The restaged production, designed by Gianluca Falaschi, toured New Zealand and was seen by over 38,000 people in its first season.
 Well received by audiences and critics alike, the production is regarded as one of the most successful productions created for the Royal New Zealand Ballet, breaking all box office records for the year.

 Regularly interviewed internationally in both print and radio media as an advocate for ballet and Italian Dance, Francesco Ventriglia was invited to be a judge of The Genée International Ballet Competition 2016, alongside other judges David McAllister of the Australian Ballet and Kevin O'Hare of the Royal Ballet.

 Ventriglia's tenure as artistic director of the Royal New Zealand Ballet concluded in June 2017, however he continued his relationship with the company, creating a new full length ballet, Romeo and Juliet which toured nationally.
 Designed by Academy Award winner James Acheson, the production was both a critical and box office success.
 Reviewed as his "Love letter to New Zealand", the production was hailed as a "splendid and triumphant" production.

-In 2018 Ventriglia was appointed adjunto a la dirección artística del Ballet Nacional Sodre, Uruguay, alongside artistic director Igor Yebra.
+From January 2018 until December 2020 Francesco was Adjunct Artistic Director of the National Ballet of Uruguay, alongside Artistic Director Igor Yebra.
+Igor Yebra.

+In 2020 Francesco established himself in Sydney and co-founded the Sydney Choreographic Centre with Neil Christopher.
+Sydney Choreographic Ensemble was the resident performing group of the Centre, and made its debut with the world premiere of GRIMM at Parramatta Riverside Theatres.

+In 2022-23, Francesco was Artistic Director and choreographer for the ballet A Thousand Tales, produced by the SAMIT Event Group, and performed at the Dubai Opera in January 2023.

+As of January 2024, Francesco is the Artistic Director of Alberta Ballet, Canada.